Green Homes Grant

 The Green Homes Grant scheme is one every English homeowner should check out.
 It may provide serious free cash that should both improve the energy efficiency of your home and your home's value.
 However, that's far from saying everyone can benefit, and the scheme isn't flawless.

-There are three major issues I keep hearing about.
+From the start there were three major issues I keep hearing about.
 The most obvious, and in some ways least worrying, is that many people want 'secondary improvements' without getting 'primary ones'.
 Well, while that may not feel fair, it's not a flaw, it's a deliberate design.
 Grants are primarily targeted at encouraging people to improve insulation and low-carbon heating measures, so you have to get one of those or you can't do owt else.

 The other two issues are closely related and more concerning.